Nikon D3500 Review : A compact and likable DSLR for beginners

 ProductPriceLink

-To keeping camera and lenses clean from day-to-day dirt and micro particle, I recently bought camera cleaning kit and started carrying it in the camera bag.
-And after using it for last two months I would like to advise you to purchase something similar as micro particle on the lenses lead to scratches sometime.
+To keep the camera and lenses clean from day-to-day dirt and microparticles, I recently bought a camera cleaning kit and started carrying it in the camera bag.
+After using it for the last two months I would like to advise you to purchase something similar as microparticles on the lenses lead to scratches sometimes.

 Nikon D3500 Review Conclusion: